Spectrum Imaging

 1. The drift values are always respective to the reference plane (gray).

-Note: When you launch the measurement tool while a line plot of measured drift values already exists, these values will be used initially.
-Press Cancel on the tool to revert to these initial values; while OK replaces them permanently by the adjusted measurements.
+Note: When you launch the measurement tool, while a line plot of measured drift values already exists, these values will be used initially.
+Press Cancel on the tool to revert to these initial values, while OK replaces them permanently with the adjusted measurements.

 Spatial drift correction